improvement in water efficiency since 2018

 Australia’s experience in water reform in a federal system of government, the application of science to build the foundation for national water policy, and the establishment of policies and institutions to ensure the sustainability of reforms are of keen international interest.

-UNSW is a proud partner of the AWP, promoting conscious water usage off campus and in the wider community by highlights how stormwater and treated wastewater are possible water sources.
+UNSW is a proud partner of the AWP, promoting conscious water usage off campus and in the wider community by highlighting how stormwater and treated wastewater are possible water sources.

 The UNSW Global Water Institute (UNSW-GWI) is a world leader in water research, innovation and problem solving.
 The Institute is a truly multi-disciplinary venture, drawing on water expertise across UNSW to create the Nation’s most advanced water knowledge hub.
 This includes: